Storing explosives

 Note: An allowance may be claimed under one heading only.

-Storage of explosives with a licence
+Storage with a licence

 For fireworks, small arms ammunition and similar pyrotechnic articles, the mass of the explosive will be only a fraction of the total mass of the item.